Getting through Christmas in a cost-of-living crisis

 With many households struggling to keep food on the table and pay their energy bills, this Christmas may feel like a less joyful event than usual.

-In a time of political and economic uncertainty, the thought of putting on a lavish festive spread, plus the additional cost of lights, gifts and Christmas parties can feel a little overwhelming.
+Rising inflation is likely to mean that Christmas spending is subdued this year.
+In a time of economic uncertainty, the thought of putting on a lavish festive spread, plus the additional cost of lights, gifts and Christmas parties can feel a little overwhelming.

 Here we give our top tips to help you stay strong and on top of your spending through the holiday period.